 From the The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) news release yesterday.

-The 2012 Fatality Analysis Reporting System (FARS) data indicating that highway deaths increased to 33,561 in 2012, which is 1,082 more fatalities than in 2011.
+The 2012 Fatality Analysis Reporting System (FARS) data [PDF] indicating that highway deaths increased to 33,561 in 2012, which is 1,082 more fatalities than in 2011.
 The majority of the increase in deaths, 72 percent, occurred in the first quarter of the year.
 Most of those involved were motorcyclists and pedestrians.

 While the newly released data announced today marks the first increase since 2005, highway deaths over the past five years continue to remain at historic lows.
 Fatalities in 2011 were at the lowest level since 1949 and even with this slight increase in 2012, we are still at the same level of fatalities as 1950.
 Early estimates on crash fatalities for the first half of 2013 indicate a decrease in deaths compared to the same timeframe in 2012.